markproy/bird-classification-workshop/docs/lab3-host-model.md

 * Leave environment variables and tags as blank, as they are not needed for this workshop.
 * Click `Create model`, and your new model will now show up in your list of models.

-## Create a SageMaker endpoint configuration
+## Step 2 - Create a SageMaker endpoint configuration

 * In the `Inference` section of the left hand panel of the SageMaker console, click on `Endpoint configurations` .
 * Click on `Create endpoint configuration`.